tsutterley/model-harmonics/doc/source/getting_started/Citations.rst

 - `shapely: PostGIS-ish operations outside a database context for Python <http://toblerity.org/shapely/index.html>`_
 - `cdsapi: Python client libraries for the CDS Web API <https://pypi.org/project/cdsapi/>`_
 - `ecmwf-api-client: Python client libraries for the ECMWF Web API <https://software.ecmwf.int/wiki/display/WEBAPI/Web-API+Downloads>`_

+Disclaimer
+##########
+This program is not sponsored or maintained by the Universities Space Research Association (USRA), the Center for Space Research at the University of Texas (UTCSR), the Jet Propulsion Laboratory (JPL), the German Research Centre for Geosciences (GeoForschungsZentrum, GFZ) or NASA.
+It is provided here for your convenience but `with no guarantees whatsoever`.

+This product includes software developed at:

+- University of California, Irvine, Department of Earth System Science
+- Jet Propulsion Laboratory, California Institute of Technology
+- National Aeronautics and Space Administration, Goddard Space Flight Center
+- University of Washington, Applied Physics Laboratory, Polar Science Center

+.. |euml|    unicode:: U+00EB ..
+LATIN SMALL LETTER E WITH DIAERESIS